oddbird/oddleventy/content/blog/wingingit/winging-it-tip-02.md

 ## What We Cover:

-In my codepen example (linked below),
+In my CodePen example (linked below),
 I use `margin: unset`,
 but you can also use `margin: initial` or give it an actual value.